mpradam/udacity_p2/README.md

 # Disaster Response Pipeline Project

 ## Table of Contents
-* 1.Summary of the project
+1. Summary of the project
-* 2.How to run
+2. How to run
-* 3.File Descriptions
+3. File Descriptions

 ### 1. Summary of the project